BrandyRumRum/COMP3607Project/README.md

 A Java-based automated grading tool designed to extract, compile, and evaluate Java student submissions from ZIP archives.
 This project utlizes the Observer, Factory and Template design patterns to achieve this.

+Ensure that the project is opened in the automarker folder and that the zip folder has a folder inside which contains all the java files
 ---

 ## **Overview**